Skip to Content

 What You’ll Study at Niagara University

-You’ll be required to complete a practicum (100 hours) and three internship experiences (totaling 900 hours) in a clinical setting, under the direct supervision of a qualified licensed mental health professional.
-This allows you to apply your knowledge and skills in real-world settings.
+As part of your training, you will complete a 100-hour practicum followed by two internship experiences totaling 600 hours in a clinical setting under the supervision of a licensed mental health professional.
+These hands-on opportunities allow you to apply your knowledge in real-world environments and prepare you for professional practice.

 Find Your Best Self